-Mubadala Energy Announces Major Gas Discovery In South Andaman, Indonesia
+Mubadala Energy Announces Major Gas Discovery in South Andaman, Indonesia

-Discovery with potential for over 6 TCF of gas-in-place marks a major development for the Southeast Asia energy landscape.

-Abu Dhabi, United Arab Emirates– Mubadala Energy, the international energy company headquartered in Abu Dhabi, today announced a significant gas discovery from the Layaran-1 Exploration well, drilled in South Andaman, about 100 kilometres offshore North Sumatra, Indonesia.
+(MENAFN- Hill & Knowlton) Abu Dhabi, United Arab Emirates, 19th December, 2023 – Mubadala Energy, the international energy company headquartered in Abu Dhabi, today announced a significant gas discovery from the Layaran-1 Exploration well, drilled in South Andaman, about 100 kilometres offshore North Sumatra, Indonesia.

 Mubadala Energy is the operator of the South Andaman Gross Split PSC and this is the first deep water well operated by the company, drilled to a depth of 4,208 meters in 1,207 meters water depth.